 Be thankful for every moment.

-Never take a second for granted, not even one.
+Never take not even a second for granted, not even one.

 When we lose someone we love, we must learn not to live without them but to live with the love they left behind.

 I’m blessed to have had Felix/Chino/Papa for forty-seven years.